-Jennifer Clark is an Associate Professor at the School of Public Policy.
-Her research focuses on regional economic development, manufacturing, industry clusters and innovation.
-Dr. Clark publishes research on the development and diffusion of regional policies (including research centers) and their effect on cities and their economic competitiveness.
+Jennifer Clark is an Associate Professor in the School of Public Policy and Director of the Center for Urban Innovation in the Ivan Allen College.
+Her research focuses on regional economic development, manufacturing, industrial districts and innovation.
+Dr. Clark publishes research on the development and diffusion of regional policies and their effect on cities and their economic resilience.

 Since the mid-1990s, Dr. Clark has studied the spatial and organizational dynamics of the optics, imaging, and photonics industry both in the U.S. and internationally.
-She is a member of the International Society for Optics and Photonics and serves on SPIE’s Engineering, Science, Technology Policy Committee.
+She served from 2012-2014 on the International Society for Optics and Photonics' (SPIE) Engineering, Science, Technology Policy Committee.
 At Georgia Tech, she is a faculty affiliate with the Center for Organic Photonics and Electronics (COPE) and the Georgia Tech Manufacturing Institute (GTMI).

 Dr. Clark earned her Ph.D. in City and Regional Planning from Cornell University, a Master’s degree in Economic Development and Planning from the Hubert H. Humphrey School of Public Affairs at the University of Minnesota, and holds a B.A. from Wesleyan University in Connecticut.
 At Georgia Tech, Dr. Clark teaches courses on urban and regional economic development theory, analysis, and practice as well as research design and methods.